Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery

 Later we head to a small village where we will see our last mask ceremony, the Zangbeto.
 The masks for this ceremony are full body, straw decorations and the wearers of these masks keep their identity hidden as part of a secret society of traditional Voodoo guardians.

 Lunch will be in Grand Popo, the rest of the day is free.
-Stay: Hotel Awale Plage (Comfortable) (B)
+Stay: Hotel Awale Plage (or similar) (Comfortable) (B)

 After breakfast, we'll cross the border back into Togo, where we'll continue for a short while before stopping in Aneho, a village of thatched houses with shrines and fetishes, and there may be an opportunity to watch a Voodoo ceremony.
 During such a ritual we will see traditional dancers falling into a deep trance at the hypnotic rhythm of drums.
 After the ceremony, we meet a traditional healer who treats the patients with voodoo rites and herbs.

 Later we continue 90 minutes towards Lome, after checking into our hotel we head out for our last meal together.
-Stay: Onomo Hotel, Lome (Comfortable) (B)
+Stay: Onomo Hotel, Lome (or similar) (Comfortable) (B)

 The trip ends after breakfast at our hotel in Lome.